 The members of the CAC are volunteers and citizens of Worcester.
 Most of them have been through the interview process that you are going through.
 They understand how it feels to go through the process and sincerely try to put you at ease during the interview.

 The CAC members will have your application and resume and/or letter of interest prior to the meeting.
 When your name is called, you will be asked to join them at the table and talk about your interest in the position.
 They may or may not ask you follow-up questions.
-If you've applied for more than one board, they will most likely ask you which one you are most interested in, as you can apply to as many as you want, but can only be appointed to one.

 Complete and submit an application anytime so that you're notified of future vacancies!
 If you have an application on file, you will receive email notification of vacancies as they occur.
 Reply to the email indicating which board you wish to apply and which CAC selection meeting you will attend.